top of page

 Surfski: no age limit, no barriers

 In a sport that is defined largely by one’s ability to control a tippy boat on a rolling sea, balance can become an increasing challenge thanks to the aging process, and its various effects.
 That skinny, super-fast race boat that you used to handle easily in the prime of life will not always be so forgiving.
 Do you feel a little twitchy in your surfski when a boat wake comes by?
 Are you bracing more frequently with the paddle?
 Slower in rough water than flat water?
 How about falling in unexpectedly?
 (A sea monster did it!)
 In paddlesports, we are all “between swims”, but feeling unstable in the boat – even slightly – can tire you out quickly and even lead to unsafe situations.
-These issues are not necessarily limited to a particular age category.
-Father Time might have just crashed your party.
-It could be time to get in a more stable ski, as well as consider the factors causing the instability.
+While these issues are not necessarily limited to a particular age category, Father Time might have just crashed your party.
+It could just be time to get in a more stable ski, as well as consider the factors causing the instability.

 No matter your age or experience level, the easiest solution to the stability problem would be to swallow one’s pride and get a wider surfski.
 That can be a bitter pill to swallow, especially if you once felt bullet proof in an elite level boat – or were hoping to master it one day.
 The bitterness will pass with the understanding that a stable surfski is still crazy fun (particularly when downwind surfing), it can still go plenty fast, and you can find total bliss on the water with the “fat” boat!
 The world has changed for the better in recent years with the introduction of more stable designs that are great downwind boats.
 When Epic introduced the original V10 in 2005, thanks to the computer-aided design features of the hull, it was considered revolutionary as a competitive model that intermediate paddlers could handle, and elite pros could also paddle to win the Molokai Challenge.
 The V10 Sport followed in 2006 - Epic’s most stable ski until the V8 was released in 2010.
 The V8 was a game-changer, allowing new paddlers to participate in a sport that had previously been out of reach for all but the most determined athletes.
 Seasoned veterans quickly recognized the V8’s potential in rough conditions for all skill levels.
 It has become a “secret weapon” of sorts for tackling extreme conditions and has given extra courage to those in need.